Dr Katy Parry

 I was a named Co-Investigator on Katrin Voltmer’s European Commission FP7 project, ‘Media, Conflict and Democratisation’ (MeCoDEM) exploring the interplay between the media and conflicts that accompany transitions to democracy.
 This project ran from March 2014-January 2017 involving eight international partner universities, with the Leeds team responsible for overall management of the project and research design.
 Working papers are published on the MeCoDEM website.
 Along with Aleks Krstic and Giorgia Aiello, I published a paper from this project entitled 'Visualising the politics of appearance in times of democratisation: An analysis of the 2010 Belgrade Pride Parade television coverage', published in the European Journal of Cultural Studies.
 One innovative public output from this project has been a short film on the MeCoDEM website which visually captures some of the key themes from each of the conflict case studies (e.g. identity, hope, inequality, citizenship).

 Recently my work on war and media has also focused on the representation of the military more specifically, and on the forms of self-representation produced by soldiers and veterans.
 A project I led on 'Representations of Contemporary Soldiering in Digital and Visual Cultures’ included conducting focus groups with military media operations teams, veteran activist groups, and other family and veteran support groups.
 We also held a workshop with invited representatives from each participant group to comment on the impact of our findings and engage further with some of the key issues prompted in the research (for example, the media’s role in the problematic adjustment back to civilian life).
+In 2018-19 I was the lead convenor for a Sadler series seminar on ‘the war veteran in culture and society’, which invited various academics, curators, writers and veterans to discuss the culturally contested figure of the war veteran both historically and in contemporary media.
 I am a co-editor of the SAGE international journal, 'Media, War and Conflict'.

 My work encompasses political communication in its broadest terms, engaging with both ‘top-down’ traditional politics and ‘bottom-up’ protest and activism.
 As a co-author of Political Culture and Media Genre: Beyond the News (2012) with Kay Richardson and John Corner I have contributed to a research focus on the more ‘cultural’ aspects of political life.
 My more recent publications have explored the visibility and visuality of protest and activism, such as on the protest imagery of Pussy Riot, the visibility of protest at Thatcher’s funeral, or the way in which Twitter users responded to the death of Jo Cox MP in sharing images of solidarity and political belonging.<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://ahc.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>